ctschroeder/tutorials/cytoscape_tutorials/creating-network-graphs-with-cytoscape.md

 On the lower pane you should see a list of names and data.
   - click on the label of any column to sort the data according to that label
-  - for example, clicking on "Betweenness Centrality" will list the names according to who is most or less "between".
+  - for example, clicking on _Betweenness Centrality_ will list the names according to who is most or less "between".
 Then you can see who has the most "betweenness"!
-  - clicking on Degree or Number of Edges will tell you how connected a node is to its neighbor nodes -- how many relationships that node has
+  - clicking on _EdgeCount_ will tell you how connected a node is to its neighbor nodes -- its "centrality" or how many relationships that node has

 When you describe _what you learn from your network graph_ you should use those statistics to inform your analysis.